rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

 Checking whether a button is pressed
 ------------------------------------

-Sometimes we just want a program to wait until something happens, for example: we could ask the microbit to wait until, say, button
+Sometimes we just want a program to wait until something happens, for example: we could ask the micro:bit to wait until, say, button
 ``A`` is pressed and then print a message.
 We could do that like this::

 	from microbit import *